John Fetterman: Health

 On February 8, 2023, Fetterman was hospitalized overnight after feeling lightheaded during a U.S. Senate retreat earlier that day.
 His office reported that he was in "good spirits and talking with his staff and family", and that his hospitalization was unrelated to his stroke.
 On February 16, 2023, Fetterman checked himself into Walter Reed Hospital due to clinical depression.
 A senior aide later said Fetterman would remain hospitalized for "likely less than two months" while he underwent treatment.
 Fetterman was discharged from Walter Reed on March 31.
 He returned to the Senate on April 17 and chaired an Agriculture Committee subcommittee to discuss Pennsylvania's farm issues.

-In May 2024, Fetterman chief of staff Adam Jentleson wrote Walter Reed Hospital director David Williamson a letter expressing concern over Fetterman's mental health and alleged erratic behavior.
+In May 2024, Adam Jentleson, then Fetterman's chief of staff, wrote Walter Reed Hospital director David Williamson a letter expressing concern over Fetterman's mental health and alleged erratic behavior.
 Jentleson said that Fetterman engaged in "conspiratorial thinking", "megalomania", rambling monologues, reckless driving, and obvious lies, and was avoiding regular checkups with doctors and pushing away people responsible for helping him with his recovery plan.
 On June 9, 2024, Fetterman and his wife were involved in a two-car crash in Maryland.
 They were hospitalized, but quickly released.
 Fetterman was found to be at fault for the crash after rear-ending another vehicle while speeding.

 While walking in Braddock on November 13, 2025, Fetterman suffered a ventricular fibrillation episode that made him dizzy, causing him to fall on his face and sustain minor injuries.
+The injuries to his face required 20 stitches.
 Ventricular fibrillation is a life-threatening heart rhythm that results in cardiac arrest; standard medical treatment requires immediate defibrillation to terminate the arrhythmia.
 A physician interviewed by NBC said that an implanted cardioverter-defibrillator, like the one Fetterman received in 2022, can detect ventricular fibrillation and deliver a shock to restore normal rhythm, although a person may collapse in the moment before the shock occurs.

 Other media appearances

 Fetterman made a cameo appearance in the 2022 film The Pale Blue Eye.
 In December 2022, he posted a photo of himself and his wife alongside actor Christian Bale on the set of the film.
 Fetterman also worked with Bale and the film's director, Scott Cooper, in 2013, when they filmed Out of the Furnace in Braddock.

-Fetterman is the subject of a 2025 diss track by RXK Nephew, commissioned by Chapo Trap House.
+Fetterman is the subject of a 2025 diss track by RXKNephew, commissioned by Chapo Trap House.